-Smart phones including the iPad use the cache technology to improve user experience.
+Smart phones including the iPad use the cache technology to improve internet laoding speed.
 Users can easily access previously visited pages quickly as well as fill forms they’ve filled in before, making the experience faster.
 Cache is not limited to Safari or any browsing app for the matter, but to all apps.
-That’s why you’ll see an app like Twitter taking up to times five of its app size.
-Now imagine the effect of two, three or more apps occupying that amount of space on your device along with what Safari is already occupying.
-Simply put, caches need to be emptied often and this post will show you how at no cost to you.
+That’s why you’ll see an app like Twitter taking up to five times of its app size.

-2 Simple & Free Methods to Clear iPad Safari Caches
+2 Simple & Free Methods to Clear Safari Cache iPad

 1 Clear Safari Caches iPad in Settings

-First we will go through the steps that you can follow in order to clear cache Safari on iPad through iOS Settings App.
+First we will go through the steps that you can follow in order to clear cache Safari iPad/iPhone through iOS Settings App.

 Step 1: Launch the "Settings" app on your iPad through the home screen.

 Step 2: Scroll down the menu and select "Safari".

-Step 3: Scroll down to the bottom of right hand panel and tap on "Clear History and Website Dats".
+Step 3: Scroll down to the bottom of right hand panel and tap on "Clear History and Website Data".

-This common method, clearing iPad Safari caches in Settings may be easy.
+This common method, clearing Safari caches iPad in Settings may be easy.
 However, manually doing it step by step, day by day may cause a lot of frustration for most users.
-Besides, all Apps store cache files on iPad, not only Safari.
-And most of these Apps do not hava an option to clear up caches, so how could we delete these useless cache files?
+Besides, all apps store cache files on iPad, not only Safari.
+And most of these apps do not have an option to clear iPad caches, so how could we clear these useless cache files stored in other Apps?